-- A ring illumination around the standby switch that shows the overall state of the device. - A display with standby screen that shows categorized warnings.
+- · A ring illumination around the standby switch that shows the overall state of the device, - 32 6-segment level meters, and - a display with standby screen that shows categorized warnings.

-They have been designed to give the user thorough status feedback even from a distance.
-Ring illumination and display can be individually switched off (dark mode).
+All elements have been designed to give the user thorough status feedback even from a distance.
+Each of the three sections can be individually switched off (dark mode).